 The first semester of a two-semester university-level general chemistry course.
-This first part will focus on understanding the basic principles of chemistry.
-Why does matter behave as it does?
+This first part will focus on understanding the basic principles of chemistry and why matter behaves as it does.
 Topics include: mathematics of chemistry, nomenclature, chemical reactions, stoichiometry, solutions, gases, thermochemistry, atomic structure, chemical bonding and molecular structure.
-Students will experience a mixture of lectures, demonstrations and group-learning activities.
-Course fee of \$25 required.
-Prerequisite: "C" in high school chemistry or CHEM 101 and placement in MATH 111 or higher; and co-requisite or prerequisite CHEM 111X [Fall, Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]
+Homework components require access to a computer the internet.
+Course fee of \$25 is required.
+Prerequisite: A score of 75 or higher on the New York State Regents' exam in high school chemistry, or CHEM 101 with a grade of "C" or better, and placement in MATH 111 or higher, or permission of the instructor; co-requisite CHEM 111Y and CHEM 111X [Fall, Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]